casper-network/docs/source/docs/casper/dapp-dev-guide/session-code/session-code.md

 The `put_key` function stores the URef of the result in the current context's NamedKeys, which is the context of the account calling this piece of session code.
 Once this session code is executed, the account that called the session code will have a new named key `donation_count` added to the account.

 ## Compiling the Session Code
-Before you deploy the session code on a Casper network, you need to compile it to Wasm.
+Before you deploy the session code on a Casper Network, you need to compile it to Wasm.

 Use the following command to move to the *contract* directory: